surajkarak/surajkarak.github.io/_projects/NLP-Reddit-Political-Bias.md

 category: work
 ---

 One of the topics I used to follow closely was the polarisation among online communities.
-Certain communities tend to attract audiences of a specific leaning, in their political leanings or other viewpoints.
+Certain communities tend to attract audiences of a specific leaning, in their political or other viewpoints.

 So, having analysed the responses from [ChatGPT for political bias](https://surajkarak.github.io/projects/NLP-ChatGPT-Bias/), I decided to see if I could replicate the same thing for reddit communities, or subreddits as they are known.